-The catalogue is published by the government, for the purpose of promoting the sale of Australian-made military equipment and weapons to overseas nations.
-Minister for Defence Industry, Christopher Pyne, has expressed the ambition of Australia joining the ‘Top Ten’ global armaments suppliers.
+The catalogue is published by the Coalition government for the purpose of promoting the sale of Australian-made military equipment and weapons to other nations.
+Minister for Defence Industry, Christopher Pyne MP, has expressed the ambition of Australia joining the ‘Top Ten’ global armaments suppliers.
 View the YouTube video of the event here.

 The Global Day of Action on Military Spending (GDAMS) takes place every year in mid-April.
 This day of action was originally proposed by the International Peace Bureau (IPB) and the Institute for Policy Studies (IPS) with the primary goal of promoting a general awareness of the vast amounts of public money spent on the military.

 Groups around the world who support GDAMS are calling for a major shift in budget priorities so that human development programs can be adequately funded.
-Continue reading Global Day of Action on Military Spending in Sydney – Sat 21 April 2018
+Continue reading Global Day of Action on Military Spending in Sydney – Sat.
+21 April 2018